AES3: IEC 60958 type II

 IEC 60958 Type II defines an unbalanced electrical or optical interface for consumer electronics applications.
 The precursor of the IEC 60958 Type II specification was the Sony/Philips Digital Interface, or S/PDIF.
 Both were based on the original AES/EBU work.
 S/PDIF and AES3 are interchangeable at the protocol level, but at the physical level, they specify different electrical signalling levels and impedances, which may be significant in some applications.

 BNC connector

 BNC connector, used for AES-3id connections.

-AES/EBU signals can also be run using unbalanced BNC connectors a with a 75-ohm coaxial cable.
+AES/EBU signals can also be run using unbalanced BNC connectors with a 75-ohm coaxial cable.
 The unbalanced version has a very long transmission distance as opposed to the 150 meters maximum for the balanced version.
 The AES-3id standard defines a 75-ohm BNC electrical variant of AES3.
 This uses the same cabling, patching and infrastructure as analogue or digital video, and is thus common in the broadcast industry.